Pangoraw/SemiOrthogonal/README.md

-# SemiOrthogonal
+## SemiOrthogonal
-###### _Semi-orthogonal Embedding for Efficient Unsupervised Anomaly Segmentation_
+##### _Semi-orthogonal Embedding for Efficient Unsupervised Anomaly Segmentation_
+---

-This is an **unofficial** re-implementation of the paper *Semi-orthogonal Embedding for Efficient Unsupervised Anomaly Segmentation* available on [arxiv](http://arxiv.org/abs/2105.14737).
+This is an **unofficial** re-implementation of the paper *Semi-orthogonal Embedding for Efficient Unsupervised Anomaly Segmentation* [1] available on [arxiv](http://arxiv.org/abs/2105.14737).
+This paper proposes a modification on the PaDiM [2] method, mainly to replace the random dimension selection with an optimized inverse covariance computation using a semi-orthogonal embedding.

 ### Features

 The key features of this implementation are:

 - Constant memory footprint - training on more images does not result in more memory required
 - Resumable learning - the training step can be stopped and then resumed with inference in-between